cfenollosa/bashblog/README.md

 bashblog
 ========

-A Bash script that handles blog posting.
+A single Bash script to create blogs.

-Download it to a public folder, run `./bb.sh post`, write the post, and that's it.
-No templating, just plain text editing (HTML or Markdown).
-All the boilerplate (front page, headers, titles, RSS, etc) is handled by the script.

 I created it because I wanted a very, very simple way to post entries to a blog by using a public folder on my server, without any special requirements and dependencies.
+Works on GNU/Linux, OSX and BSD.

-You can read [the initial blog post](http://mmb.pcb.ub.es/~carlesfe/blog/creating-a-simple-blog-system-with-a-500-line-bash-script.html) for more information and as a demo, as my site has been 100% generated using bashblog.
+You can see it live here: [read the initial blog post](http://mmb.pcb.ub.es/~carlesfe/blog/creating-a-simple-blog-system-with-a-500-line-bash-script.html).
+My blog has been 100% generated using bashblog, no additional tweaking.

 Features
 --------

-- Everything stored in a single 700-line bash script!
-Download `bb.sh` and start writing.
+- No installation required.
+Download `bb.sh` and start blogging.
+- Ultra simple usage: Just type a post with your favorite editor and the script does the rest.
+No templating.
+- All content is static.
+You only need shell access to a machine with a public web folder.
+  *Tip: advanced users could mount a remote public folder via `ftpfs` and run this script locally*
+- Allows drafts, includes a simple but clean stylesheet, generates the RSS file automatically.
+- Support for Markdown, Disqus comments, Twitter, Feedburner, Google Analytics.
 - GNU/Linux, BSD and OSX compatible out of the box (no need for GNU `coreutils` on a Mac)
-- Simple creation and edition of the posts with your favorite text editor
-- Allows drafts, includes a simple but clean stylesheet, generates the RSS file automatically
-- Support for Markdown, Disqus comments, Twitter, Feedburner, Google Analytics
+- Everything stored in a single 700-line bash script, how cool is that?! ;)

 Usage
 -----

-You will need SSH access to a server which allows its users to run shell scripts.
-More advanced users could mount a server folder via `ftpfs` and run this script locally, however, it can be quite slow.

-Copy bb.sh into a public folder of yours (for example, `public_html/blog`) and run it:
+Copy bb.sh into a public folder (for example, `$HOME/public_html/blog`) and run

     ./bb.sh

 This will show the available commands.
 If the file is not executable, you can either `chmod +x bb.sh` or run it with `bash bb.sh`

-**Before creating your first post, you may want to configure the blog settings (title, author name, etc).
+**Before creating your first post, you may want to configure the blog settings (title, author, etc).
 Read the Configuration section below for more information**

 To create your first post, just run:

     ./bb.sh post

-When you're done, access the public URL for that folder and you should see the index file and a new page for that post!
+When you're done, access the public URL for that folder  (e.g. `http://server.com/~username/blog`) and you should see the index file and a new page for that post!

 Configuration